 Can't we finally get rid of the notion that "you are what you own?"
 In the end, consumerism has been something of a swindle: a guaranteed way to keep corporate profits up, by training generations of Americans to believe their major function is to shop, buy, and consume.

 Those of us who've worked for consumer-focused organizations assumed that we were doing some ultimate good.
 Initially, that may have been true.
 Over the years, for example, I've contributed extensively to at least three publications with "Consumer" in their magazine titles.
 Providing helpful information to shoppers seemed like a worthy occupation.
-Only upon further, prolonged reflection has it become evident that ultimately, we helped intensify the consumer culture, not control and manage it.
+Only upon further, prolonged reflection did it become evident that ultimately, we helped intensify the consumer culture, not control and manage it.

 Words matter, too.
 As long as we keep calling ourselves "consumers," we're likely to keep on ... well, consuming.
 Our major role in life has been named.
 Therefore, how can we say "no" to filling our homes with even more products, doing our prescribed duty as consumers?